efugier/smartcat/README.md

 ## Developping

-Some test rely on environement variables and don't behave well while multi threading so make sure to test with
+Some tests rely on environement variables and don't behave well with multi-threading so make sure to test with

 ```
 cargo test -- --test-threads=1